Selena Gomez: Why Her Friends Allegedly Want Her To Dump The Weeknd

 According to reports, the former Disney Channel star is going against everything she said she wasn’t going to do after successfully completing her three-month program at a rehab facility in Tennessee.

-As previously revealed, Selena Gomez suffers from Lupus.
+As previously revealed, Selena Gomez suffers from lupus.
 On top of that, her ongoing battle with depression and anxiety have only contributed to her decision to cancel her summer tour and check herself into a rehabilitation center that could hopefully get the pop princess’ life back on track.

 Celeb Dirty Laundry claims that Selena had promised herself that she would make endless changes once she left rehab, starting off with her career.
-Gomez had planned to take a much-need break from the music industry, with no plans to begin dating in the near future, supposedly stressing that it would be nothing but a distraction.
+Gomez had planned to take a much-needed break from the music industry, with no plans to begin dating in the near future, supposedly stressing that it would be nothing but a distraction.

-This month, however, Selena not only revealed that she’s back in the studio to work on her next album, she’s also confirmed reports that she’s dating R&B singer, The Weeknd, who she’s accompanying on his forthcoming world tour next month.
+This month, however, Selena not only revealed that she’s back in the studio to work on her next album, but she’s also confirmed reports that she’s dating R&B singer The Weeknd, whom she’s accompanying on his forthcoming world tour next month.

 Sources tell CDL that Gomez is beginning to show clear signs that she’ll evidently suffer another breakdown, which is worrying her friends.
 She’s been inseparable from The Weeknd ever since they first made their romance public earlier this month, partying with their closest friends and reportedly heading to nightclubs together.

 The outlet adds that someone who is still in the recovering process shouldn’t be involving herself in a relationship that’s surrounded by booze and partying.
-An insider added that Selena will certainly face a significant drawback form the romance once it comes to an end, insinuating that whatever the couple currently share with one another won’t last.
+An insider added that Selena will certainly face a significant drawback from the romance once it comes to an end, insinuating that whatever the couple currently share with one another won’t last.

 Gomez, who headed out to Dave and Busters in Hollywood this week, was allegedly acting quite different in front of eyewitnesses, who described her behavior as rather unusual.